claysmalley/starting-stopping/README.md

 # Starting Stopping
 This is a printable practice sheet for horn players being introduced to hand stopping technique.
-On two pages,
+On three pages,
-it includes an explanation of the history and mechanics of hand stopping, a fingering reference and two exercises.
+it includes an explanation of the history and mechanics of hand stopping, a fingering reference and three exercises.
 It assumes basic knowledge of the harmonic series, horn hand placement and double horn fingerings.